This is how many hours per week you need to work to afford rent in Florida

 TAMPA, Fla. - As the cost of rent continues to skyrocket across the country, a new report is shedding some light on just how unaffordable it can be to live in the Sunshine State.

 The National Low Income Housing Coalition (NLIHC) released its 2022 "Out of Reach" report that breaks down how many hours someone needs to work in order to afford a 1- or 2-bedroom rented apartment in their state.

 In Florida, a resident needs to make at least $26.38 per hour to be able to afford a 2-bedroom rental home, according to the NLIHC.
 That number is an increase of $1.56 an hour from last year's report.

-At the state's minimum wage of $10 per hour, that means they need to work at least 2.6 full-time jobs.
-The increase from the 2021 report is a testament to the well-documented rising rent prices in the state and beyond.
+At the state's minimum wage of $10 per hour, that means a person needs to work at least 2.6 full-time jobs.
+The increase from the 2021 report is a testament to the well-documented rising rent prices in Florida and beyond.

-It further details how much someone needs to work in order to afford a basic roof over their heads based on the Fair Market Rent ($1,372 for a 2-bedroom):
+It further details how much someone needs to work in order to afford a basic roof over their heads based on what the coalition determines is the state's Fair Market Rent ($1,372 for a 2-bedroom):

 - 106 work hours per week at minimum wage to afford a 2-bedroom home

 - 86 work hours per week at minimum wage to afford a 1-bedroom home